hansemannn/titanium-firebase-core/README.md

 appc run -p [ios|android] --build-only
 ```

+## Notes

+If you are using also [ti.googlesignin](https://github.com/hansemannn/titanium-google-signin) module maybe, when compiling your iOS app you'll probably have a `duplicate symbols` error.
+[ti.googlesignin](https://github.com/hansemannn/titanium-google-signin) and this firebase.core module some common dependencies.
+In order to solve this conflict remove *GTMSessionFetcher.framework* and *GoogleToolboxForMac.framework* folders from `modules/iphone/firebase.code/version/platform` and rebuild your app.

 ## Legal

 This module is Copyright (c) 2017-Present by Hans Knöchel.
 All Rights Reserved.